College of Liberal Arts and Sciences

 The M.A. in Business Communication focuses on the application of communication skills within a business context.
 Students learn to better understand and leverage communication strategies to achieve organizational goals.
 The program introduces students to best practices in business communication, and engages them in real life current issues and scenarios faced by professionals on the job.

-The M.A. in Business Communication with a concentration in Health Communication prepares graduates to advance public health policy, influence the health and lifestyle behaviors of individuals and underserved population groups, and improve overall health outcomes.
+The M.A. in Health Communication prepares graduates to advance public health policy, influence the health and lifestyle behaviors of individuals and underserved population groups, and improve overall health outcomes.
 The Health Communication program offers students a rich and engaging learning experience.
 Designed for working professionals, this online graduate program provides a rich and engaging learning experience.

 The M.A. in Homeland Security is a broad, theory-based program which offers offers a distinctive and multidisciplinary approach to preparing professionals for leadership roles in protecting the United States, its interests and its allies from terrorist attacks, as well as responding to natural disasters and other threats to the safety and welfare of our communities, state and nation.
 Students will gain the knowledge and foundation needed to pursue private or public sector employment in the expanding area of homeland security and emergency preparedness, or further study in public policy.